 \section{Application: Quark-antiquark system with scalar interaction}

-In 1974, Wilson showed how the string theory meet with an approximation to strongly interacting regime of QCD by the lattice gauge theory having a computable strong-coupling limit to QCD.\cite{Wils1974} In 1975, Eguchi depicted that two quarks squeeze together and formed a bilocal linear structure with one quark at the end and a diquark at the other end through the string approximation with high rotational excitation.\cite{Eguc1975} A year later, Johnson and Thorn following the bag model for a baryon structure showed to QCD \cite{Chod1974.a,Chod1974.b} that the elongated bag model whose structure is controlled by tubes of color flux lines, stretched in a rotationally excited baryon, has an nearly linear Regge trajectory.
-And they calculated the universal Regge slope $\alpha =\frac{1}{4b}= 0.88 (GeV)^{-2}$.\cite{John1976}
+In 1974, Wilson showed that the string theory introduced an approximation in the strongly interacting regime of QCD with the lattice gauge theory and proposed a computable strong-coupling limit of QCD \cite{Wils1974}.
+In 1975, Eguchi demonstrated that two quarks squeezed together and formed a bilocal linear structure with a quark at one end and a diquark at the other end, through the string approximation with high rotational excitation \cite{Eguc1975}.
+A year later, Johnson and Thorn, following the bag model for a baryon structure, showed through QCD \cite{Chod1974.a,Chod1974.b} that the elongated bag model, whose structure is controlled by tubes of color flux lines stretched in a rotationally excited baryon, had a nearly linear Regge trajectory; they calculated the universal Regge slope $\alpha = \frac{1}{4b} = 0.88 (GeV)^{-2}$ \cite{John1976}.

-Lichitenberg and collaborators\cite{Lich1982} observed the semi-relativistic Hamiltonian (the ``Krolikowski'' type second order differential equation \cite{Krol1980,Krol1981,Todo1971}) in order to calculate meson and baryon masses in 1982.
+In 1982, Lichitenberg and his collaborators\cite{Lich1982} applied the semi-relativistic Hamiltonian (the ``Krolikowski'' type second order differential equation \cite{Krol1980,Krol1981,Todo1971}) to calculate the meson and baryon masses.